Tommahawk65/MS3/README.md

 # Database

 ### Schema
-Below is the schema for my database, For the purpose of this assignment I used a NoSQL database structure with MongoDB.
+Below is the schema for my database, for the purpose of this assignment I used a NoSQL database structure with MongoDB.
 Some debate exists about the merits or Relational vs Non Relational databases and their sutability for projects such as this, however this was chosen based on the course structure.

 The types of data stored in MongoDB for this project are:
 - ObjectId
 - String
 - Array

-The schema contains two related collections, with both containing multiple documents.
+The schema contains two related tables, with both containing multiple documents.

 #### Users
 Collects the users name, email and password.
 Information is used for login on website.
 The name document is also accsesed by the recipes collection to display user data.